aline-exe/aline-exe/readme.md

 **DevOps Intern @ [WeSafer](https://wesafer.com)** \
 `1 1/2 yrs`
-i automate repetitive processes, help other teams with deploys and problems, keep an eye at the infraestructure health, perfomance and costs in AWS and GCP, and a bunch of other stuff
+i automated repetitive processes, helped other teams with deploys and problems, kept an eye at the infraestructure health, perfomance and costs in AWS and GCP, and a bunch of other stuff, was responsible for introducing terraform to small projects on GCP and AWS

 <br clear="left" />